- A Maine medical marijuana card can save you money on every marijuana purchase.

 - See a healthcare provider on your schedule.

 - Pay only $49 for your appointment — and get your money back if not approved!

-Register online with Leafwell to see a Maine physician.
+Register online to see a Leafwell healthcare provider.
 It’s quick and easy!
-Plus, all of your data and medical records are secure on our state-of-the-art telemedicine platform.
+Plus, your data and medical records are secure on our state-of-the-art telemedicine platform.